aaronburrows/atmos-6050/lab-6/README.md

 #### Retrievals

-A retrieval in its simplest form is a algorithm in which you give it data, and retrieve a derived value.
+A retrieval in its simplest form is an algorithm in which you give it data, and retrieve a derived value.
 Nearly every satellite product you use, and most forecasting tools are based on retrievals.
 For this lab you will need to derive dew point temperature and daily minima/maxima values.
-Finding the daily minima/maxima temperatures is not a retrieval by definition, the process to find it computationally is very similar, so we will keep it in this section of code.
+Finding the daily minima/maxima temperatures is not a retrieval by definition, but the process to find it computationally is very similar, so we will keep it in this section of code.
 Don't worry, this is not a computer science class where you'll need to write your own sorting functions, but we will use classic methods and not Matlab's intrinsic tools.

 First the dew point problem.
 Using the following format for a function in Matlab, use the links in the comments to write the equation to calculate dew point from temperature and relative humidity (RH).